-The Fall quarterly lake district meeting will be held on Thursday September 15 at 6:30 pm at Ben Franklin Junior High.
+The next lake district meeting is December 8 at 6:30 pm at Ben Franklin Junior High.
 The meeting agenda includes:

 Harvesting-Permit-McDill-2016-Draft This is the final revision completed by the Wisconsin DNR and lake district that is set for use in 2016.
 Skimming is different than plant harvesting as it allows algae mats to be skimmed with the smaller harvester ONLY when the DNR is notified and approves 24 hours prior to skimming each time.
 Please note the change in the cutting areas allowed vs previous years, as clear cutting is not allowed, and instead navigation channels will be cut.
 Only 70% of the acreage of a waterbody may be harvested.